Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>
 <br>
-But the examples mention only one or two authors.
-Creating an audiobook in the Czech language will require the permission of three creators.<br><br>
+The examples on the two pages above mention only one or two authors.
+But audiobook production is more complicated.
+It requires work and permission of three creators: <br><br>

-<span>1.</span> Permission of the author.<br>
+<span>1.</span> the writer.<br>
-<span>2.</span> Permission of the translator.<br>
+<span>2.</span> the translator.<br>
-<span>3.</span> Permission of the narrator.<br><br>
+<span>3.</span> the narrator.<br><br>

 So what kind of CC marking should I use for Dhamma audiobooks in the Czech language?
 Unfortunately, I have not found a good example to follow.
-So let me create an imaginary example.<br><br>
+Let me create an imaginary example.<br><br>

 <div id="example" markdown="1">
 <div class="underline">Imaginary example</div>